 Conditionally admitted students must earn a grade point average of 3.0 or greater after the first nine hours of study.
 Conditionally admitted students who fall below 3.0 after nine hours of study may not continue in the program.

 All applications for admission undergo review by the graduate nursing faculty.
-Admission decisions will be made by the ACON graduate administration and faculty.
+Admission decisions will be made by the ACONHP graduate administration and faculty.

 MSN Academic Requirements

 - All students must maintain an overall GPA of 3.0 on all valid work attempted in the MSN program with not more than six semester hours at C or below.
 A student who has earned a grade of C or below in more than six semester hours of coursework will be dismissed from the program.